Kitáb-i-Aqdas: Form and style

-The text of the Kitáb-i-Aqdas consists of several hundred verses, which have been grouped in 189 numbered paragraphs in the English translation most of which are just a few sentences.
+The text of the Kitáb-i-Aqdas consists of several hundred verses, which have been grouped in 190 numbered paragraphs in the English translation most of which are just a few sentences.
 The style combines elements of both poetry (shi'r) and rhymed prose (saj') and the text contains instances of literary devices like alliteration, assonance, repetition, onomatopoeia, juxtaposition and antithesis, metaphors, alternation of person and personification.

 It is written to the individual reader, as there are no clergy in the religion.
 The text also moves between statements said to be plain and statements suggesting the key to understanding the book is to look at the text for clues to itself.

 Translations

 The Kitáb-i-Aqdas was completed by Baháʼu'lláh in 1873.
 It was published in the Arabic for circulation among Baháʼís speaking the language circa 1890.
 A Russian translation was undertaken by Alexander Tumansky in 1899 and was his most important contribution to Baháʼí studies.
 Around 1900 an informal English translation was made by Baháʼí Anton Haddad, which circulated among the early American Baháʼí community in a typewritten form.
 In 1961, an English scholar of Arabic, Dr. Earl E. Elder, and William McElwee Miller, published an English translation, "Al-Kitab Al-Aqdas", through the Royal Asiatic Society, however its translation of the notes section was problematic and overall lacked "poetic sensibility, and skill in Arabic translation".
 Miller only ever used it to further his polemical agenda.
 In 1973 a "Synopsis and Codification" of the book was published in English by the Universal House of Justice, with 21 passages of the Aqdas that had already been translated into English by Shoghi Effendi with additional terse lists of laws and ordinances contained in the book outside of any contextual prose.
 Finally, in 1992, a full and authorized Baháʼí translation in English was published.
 This version is used as the basis of translation into many other languages highlighting the practice of an indirect translation and how the purpose of the translation affects the act of translation.
-The Baháʼí Library Online provides a side-by-side comparison of the authorized translation with earlier translations of Anton Haddad and Earl Elder.
+The Baháʼí Library Online provides a side-by-side comparison of the authorized translation with earlier translations by Anton Haddad and Earl Elder.